 Problems with marketing analytics

-Some other concerns related to assessment of social media strategies voiced by these executive were:
+Some other concerns related to the assessment of social media strategies voiced by executives in a recent study were:

 - Social media conversion – only 25% feel they can effectively assess online conversion